casey/just/README.md

   directory on all platforms.

-For example, to call `rustfmt` on files just under the "current directory" (from the user/invoker's perspective), use the following rule:
+For example, to call `rustfmt` on files just under the "current directory" (from the user/invoker's perspective), use the following recipe:

 ```just
 rustfmt: